DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving

 \subsubsection{Method for Computing the Optimal P/D Ratio}

 To simplify the following calculations, assume all incoming requests have the same input sequence length $ISL$ and output sequence length $OSL$.
-First, based on GPU memory bandwidth, GPU memory capacity $\mathit{M}_{gpu}$, model size $\mathit{M}_{model}$, and the CUDA graph inference configuration in use, determine a suitable parallelization configuration (e.g., tensor parallelism).
-Note that the maximum parallelism of a D-instance must be bounded by both memory capacity and bandwidth constraints.
-The true limit is the minimum of the two.
-From the memory‐capacity perspective, for tensor parallel size $TP$, the remaining memory available for KV-cache on a D-instance is
+First, based on GPU memory bandwidth $BW$, GPU memory capacity $\mathit{M}_{gpu}$, model size $\mathit{M}_{model}$, and the CUDA graph inference configuration in use, determine a suitable parallelization configuration (e.g., tensor parallelism).
+Note that the maximum parallelism of a D-instance must be bounded by both memory capacity and memory bandwidth constraints.
+From the memory-apacity perspective, for tensor parallel size $TP$, the remaining memory available for KV-cache on a D-instance is

-where $M^{'}$ encompasses peak activation‐parameter memory (which varies with the model's maximum sequence length) and other ancillary GPU memory usage.
-From the bandwidth perspective, since KV-cache is stored separately on each GPU under tensor parallelism and is continuously read during decoding, we estimate the maximum KV-cache transferable in a single decoding based on the SLO decoding time $t_{d}^{SLO}$, GPU bandwidth $BW$, tensor parallel size $TP$, and an achievable bandwidth utilization factor $\alpha$ (empirically, $\alpha=0.6$ is considered excellent).
-Thus, the maximum amount of KV-cache that can be transferred within a single decoding-step SLO-constrained interval $t_{d}^{SLO}$ is approximately

-Next, given the per‐token memory footprint $M_{token}$ for the model, the D‐instance concurrency $cc_d$ under the average sequence lengths is: